Studio installation view

 50" x 38"

 "Margaret Neill's drawings and paintings register physical energy as mental process, and reveal the connection between mind and matter.
 Utilizing sweeping strokes that echo the sine waves that are a primary scientific construct of movement and change, her graceful marks involve the viewer in the excitement of motion much as a swimmer feels the water." -Julian Jackson

 Energetic and contemplative these works are intuitive and process oriented and carry references to language, music, mathematics, and everyday experience.
 The work poses another method of mapping a vibrational resonance of physical and emotional space in a lived environment.
 The patterns of light, the flight of birds, the sounds of people, wind moving thru the trees and across water.
 Paying attention to the varieties of emotional and physical experience, multilayered artworks are created in a variety of media using drawing as its foundation.
 In constantly changing circumstances, light and form begin to characterize what is inherently inexplicable and connect the viewer to a universal rhythm that is continuous and alive.

 Neill's work has been reviewed in Art in America, The Brooklyn Rail, and The New York Sun.
-She has work in public and private collections including, Yale University Art Gallery, Colby College Museum of Art, Pfizer, Wellington Management, The New York Public Library, Deloitte University, TX, The Boston Medical Center, New York Public Library.
+She has work in public, private, and museum collections including, Yale University Art Gallery, Colby College Museum of Art, Pfizer, Wellington Management, The New York Public Library, Deloitte University, TX, The Boston Medical Center, New York Public Library.
 The New School University, Hiram College OH, Loews Corp.
 Philadelphia,Zimmerli Art Museum, Rutgers University, Ernst & Young, NYC, among others.

-THREE large Paintings recently placed in NYU Langone Art Program in three locations.
+New Paintings recently placed in NYU Langone Art Program.

 IDEELART Gallerist for Contemporary Abstract Art* located in London is now representing Margaret Neill.

-Look for my work with my galleries on Artsy and First Dibs
+Look for Neill's work on Artsy and First Dibs